-If you are the parent of an athletic teen, you may have been asked (or begged!) to purchase protein powder so your teenager can bulk up, or increase muscle mass.
-You are likely wondering if these supplements (usually mixed into a smoothie) are really needed—or if protein powder for teens is safe.
+If you are the parent of an athletic teen, you may have been asked (or begged!) to purchase protein powder so your teenager can bulk up or increase muscle mass.
+You are likely wondering whether these supplements (usually mixed into a smoothie) are really needed—or whether protein powder for teens is safe.

 Teens on average need 1 gram of protein per kilogram (kg) of body weight per day, says Dr. Casares.
 While highly competitive teen athletes might need more, Dr. Casares recommends that you consult a dietician to determine whether protein powders are necessary, and in what amounts.
 She warns that excess protein can overwhelm the kidneys and liver.

 What if you are concerned about your teenager’s nutritional intake—for instance, if your teen is a vegetarian or underweight?
 Under the guidance of a dietician, protein powder may be appropriate in some cases, says Colene Stoernell, a registered dietician,